yoonmoonsick/dnd2024/README.md

 - Level 2: Monk's Focus
   - Flurry of Blows.
 You can expend 1 Ki-Point to make two Unarmed Strikes as a Bonus Action.
   - Patient Defense.
 You can take the Disengage action as a Bonus Action.
 Alternatively, you can expend 1 Ki-Point to take both the Disengage and the Dodge actions as a Bonus Action.
   - Step of the Wind.
 You can take the Dash action as a Bonus Action.
-Alternatively, you can expend 1 Ki-Point to take both the Disengage and Dash actions as a Bonus Action, and your jump distance is doubled for the turn.
+Alternatively, you can expend 1 Ki-Point to take both the Disengage and Dash actions as a Bonus Action, and your jump movement cost is halved for the turn.
 - Level 3: Deflect Attacks
   - When a melee attack roll hits you and deals bludgeoning, piercing, or slashing damage, you can use your reaction to reduce the damage you take.
 The amount reduced equals 1d10 + your Dexterity modifier + your Monk level.
 Additionally, you can spend 1 Ki point to redirect some of the attack's force.
 The attacking creature must succeed on a Dexterity saving throw or take damage equal to your Martial Arts die + your Dexterity modifier.
 - Level 6: Empowered Strikes